Frequently Asked Questions

 - What if I can't keep my appointment?

 If you believe you will not be able to keep an appointment, please call within 24 hours to reschedule.
-A client who misses two consecutive appointments will be charged a $65 fee before another appointment can be scheduled.
+Otherwise, you may be charged a "Missed Appointment" fee of $70

 - What forms of payment do you accept?

 Cash, Check, Credit, and Care Credit

 Payment is required at the time of service.